Redstone American Grill

 Redstone American Grill is an American restaurant chain with locations in several of the U.S. states.
-The company is positioned between upscale restaurants and more casual chains such as T.G.I.
-Fridays.
+The company is positioned between upscale restaurants and more casual chains such as TGI Fridays.
 The company was founded by Dean Vlahos in 1999 and the first location opened six months later in Minnetonka, Minnesota in September 1999.
-There are currently nine locations.
+There are currently ten locations.

 History

 Dean Vlahos, founder of the Champps Restaurant & Bar chain, founded Redstone American Grill in 1999 in the city of Wayzata, Minnesota.
 The initial restaurant, which opened several months later in September 1999 in Minnetonka, Minnesota, generated strong sales.
 By 2008 the chain had grown to five locations in four states with a sixth in the planning stages.
 Revenues exceed those of most competitors.
 Single store sales averaged US$6.7 million annually in 2004, and chain-wide sales exceed $30 million annually.
 The target customer includes upscale professionals in upper middle class affluent sub-urban areas.
 The restaurants are modeled after other upscale chains Houstons and Bandera Grill and feature open spaces around a central bar and an open kitchen with a wood-burning grill and rotisserie.